On the stability properties of power networks with time-varying inertia: Inertia induced instability

 \section{Inertia induced instability}

-A key aspect highlighted in this paper is that varying inertia may cause unstable behaviour.
-In this section, we provide sufficient conditions that allow us to deduce, from any arbitrarily small deviation from the equilibrium frequency, the existence of single-bus inertia variations that cause substantial deviations in system trajectories.
-The latter describes unstable behaviour, see e.g. \cite{haddad2011nonlinear}.
+\an{A key aspect highlighted in this paper, and demonstrated through simulations in Section \ref{Simulation_NPCC}, is that varying inertia may cause unstable behaviour.
+This motivated the analytical study of the stability properties of power systems with time-varying inertia in Section \ref{Sec: Convergence}.
+This section aims to provide a comprehensive understanding of the inertia-induced instability issue by offering theoretical validation, generalizability, and deeper insight into the mechanisms causing instability.
+Moreover, it aims to establish that such behaviour originates from the fundamental frequency dynamics.
+In particular, we provide sufficient conditions that allow us to deduce, from any arbitrarily small deviation from the equilibrium frequency, the existence of single-bus inertia variations that cause substantial deviations in system trajectories.} The latter describes unstable behaviour, see e.g. \cite{haddad2011nonlinear}.
 Hence, we aim to demonstrate how systematic unstable behaviour may result due to inertia variations.

 For simplicity, we shall consider linearized power flow equations for the dynamics in \eqref{sys1_compact}.
-The dynamics of such system are described below:
+The dynamics of such a system are:

 The equilibria of \eqref{dynsys}, \eqref{sysl_compact} are described in analogy to Definition \ref{eqbrdef} as follows.

 \begin{definition} The constants $(\eta^*, \omega^*, x^{s,*})$ define an equilibrium of the system~\eqref{dynsys}, \eqref{sysl_compact} if \eqref{eqbr1}--\eqref{eqbr3} hold, where in~\eqref{eqbr2} $s^*$ is given by \eqref{eqbr5} and $p^* =B \eta^*$. \end{definition}